Reference Data from Previous Nodes in n8n

 Hints

-3. Click the dropdown at the top of the input panel to see ALL previous nodes in the workflow
+4. Click the dropdown at the top of the INPUT panel.
+This lets you browse ALL previous nodes

 Explanation